 Caring for your plant

 Pot size -- A permanent home for a full-sized plant would be about 10 gallons (40 liters), but smaller plants may be grown in smaller containers.
 I recommend growing your plant in a 2 to 5 gallon pot (8-20 liters) for at least a few months before moving it to a larger container.
-Use a pot with drainage holes at the bottom.
+Use a pot with drainage holes.

 Soil -- Monstera likes well-draining soil that's high in organic matter.
-A typical mix is 2 parts potting soil to 1 part perlite, pumice or coarse horticultural sand.
-An alternate mix is equal parts of coir fiber and perlite, with some slow-release fertilizer mixed in.
-If you tend to over-water your plants, use more perlite/sand.
+A typical mix is 3 parts potting soil to 2 part perlite, pumice or coarse horticultural sand.
+An alternate mix is 2 parts of coir fiber or peat, 1 part fine-grade orchid bark, and 2 parts perlite, with some slow-release fertilizer mixed in.
+If you tend to overwater your plants, add extra perlite to your mix.

-Transplanting -- The plant may be hard to slide out, since the roots are adhesive and tend to glue themselves to the inside of the pot.
+Transplanting -- The plant may be hard to slide out, since the roots are adhesive and tend to glue themselves to the pot.
 First, give the soil a thorough watering and wait 15 minutes for it to soak in well.
-This will help keep the soil ball from breaking apart.
 If the roots stick to the pot, try squeezing the sides and bottom of the container while gently pulling on the stem.
-If that doesn't work, you may need to cut the pot apart with a box-cutter or scissors.
-Be careful doing this, so you don't cut yourself or the plant!
+If that doesn't work, you may need to cut the pot apart with scissors or a box cutter blade.
+Wear leather gloves if you do this, and be careful!

-After transplanting, don't pack the soil down - simply water it in.
-Give no liquid fertilizer the first week after transplanting.
+After repotting, don't pack the soil down - simply water it.

 Growing indoors -- Grow your plant indoors, unless it doesn't freeze in your area, in which case you can grow it outside.
-The plant can handle a wide range of temperatures, but it's happiest between about 65-85 degrees F. (18-29°C).
-If the humidity drops below 40% indoors, consider using an ultrasonic room humidifier, which are sold at home improvement stores and thrift shops.
+The plant can handle a wide range of temperatures, but it's happiest between about 65-85 degrees F (18-29°C).
+If the humidity drops below about 40% indoors, consider using an ultrasonic room humidifier, from a home improvement store or thrift shop.

-Light -- Monstera does best with bright light, but not much direct sun, unless it's early-morning or late-afternoon sun.
-The leaves may burn if exposed to too much sun, so its best to filter it through a curtain, shade cloth, etc. This plant does not need a lot of light to be happy.
+Light -- Monstera does best with bright light, but not much direct sun, unless it's weak sun.
+The leaves may burn if exposed to too much sun, so its best to filter it through a curtain, shade cloth, etc.

-If an older leaf turns yellow, it may be a sign that the soil is too dry down in the root zone.
-Or the plant may need more fertilizer, particularly nitrogen.
+If an older leaf turns yellow, it may be a sign that the soil is too dry down in the root zone, which you can check with a moisture meter probe.
+If you are certain the root zone is moist, the plant may need more fertilizer, particularly nitrogen.
 Keep in mind that it's normal for the plant to shed an old leaf occasionally.

 If you have any questions, feel free to email me.